Lecture Notes in Quantum Mechanics

 The direct proof of the Wigner-Eckart theorem, as e.g. in Cohen-Tannoudji, is extremely lengthy.
 Here we propose a very short proof that can be regarded as a variation on what we call the "separation of variable theorem".

-From ${[A_x,J_x]=0}$ we deduce that $A_x$ is diagonal in the $J_x$ basis, so we can write this relation as ${A_x=f(J_x)}$.
+{\bf Proof step (1):} From ${[A_x,J_x]=0}$ we deduce that $A_x$ is diagonal in the $J_x$ basis, so we can write this relation as ${A_x=f(J_x)}$.
 The rotational invariance implies that the same function ${f()}$ related $A_y$ to $J_y$ and $A_z$ to $J_z$.
-Next we realize that for a vector operator ${[J_z,A_{+}]=A_{+}}$ where ${A_{+}=A_x+iA_y}$.
-It follows that $A_{+}$ is a raising operator in the $J_z$ basis, and therefore must be expressible as ${A_{+}=g(J_z)[J_x+iJ_y]}$, where $g()$ is some function.
-It is clear that the only way to satisfy the equality ${f(J_x)+if(J_y)=g(J_z)[J_x+iJ_y]}$, is to have $f(X)=gX$ and $g(X)=g$, where $g$ is a constant.
-Hence the Wigner-Eckart theorem is proved.
+This invariance is implied by a similarity transformation and using the defining algebraic property of vector operators.